David W. Torrance

 David Wishart Torrance (born 22 June 1924) is a retired Church of Scotland minister and part of the well-known Torrance family of theologians and Christian ministers.
 He is the youngest of six children to Rev Thomas Torrance (1871–1959) and Annie Elizabeth Torrance (1883–1980), both missionaries to Chengdu, Sichuan of West China.

 Like his two brothers, Thomas F. Torrance and James B. Torrance, David became a church minister in the Church of Scotland.
+He was ordained on 14 November 1955.
+He served in three parishes across Scotland; Livingston, Summerhill Church in Aberdeen, and Earlston in the Scottish Borders.

 Unlike his two brothers, he did not go onto academic work.
-David continued in church ministry until his retirement in 1991.
+David continued in church ministry until his retirement from Earlston Parish Church in 1991.